-Finding the Right PhD - A Step by Step Guide to Selecting the Best Doctorate for You
+Finding the Right PhD - A Step by Step Guide to Choosing the Best Doctorate for You

 Written by Mark Bennett

-If finding the right PhD was as simple as searching for one, there wouldn’t be any need for the rest of this website – including our advice articles (like this one).
+If choosing the right PhD programme was as simple as searching for one, there wouldn’t be any need for the rest of this website – including our advice articles (like this one).

 But the truth is, picking a PhD isn’t like choosing an undergraduate course, or even a Masters degree.
 For one thing, you’re not simply picking a course anymore, or just completing a degree.